Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

 \subsubsection{Higher Criticism}

-In this work, we combine the P-values $p_1,\ldots,p_T$ using the HC statistic \cite{donoho2004higher,donoho2008higher}.
+In this work, we combine the p-values $p_1,\ldots,p_T$ using the HC statistic \citep{donoho2004higher,donoho2008higher}.
 Specifically, set

-where $p_{(i)}\leq \ldots \leq p_{(T)}$ are the ordered P-values observed in the data.
-The Higher Criticism statistic of Hyper Geometric P-values (HCHG) is defined as
+where $p_{(1)}\leq \ldots \leq p_{(T)}$ are the ordered p-values observed in the data.
+The higher criticism statistic of Hyper Geometric p-values (HCHG) is defined as

-Here $\gamma_0 \in (0,1]$ is a tunable parameter that does not change the large sample properties of $\HCHG$ under either hypothesis \cite{donoho2004higher}; typically, we take $\gamma_0 = 0.3$.
+Here $\gamma_0 \in (0,1]$ is a tunable parameter that does not change the large sample properties of $\HCHG$ under either hypothesis \citep{donoho2004higher}.
 Our test rejects the null hypothesis of equal population survival rates for large values of $\HCHG$.

+It might be reasonable to replace higher criticism with other statistics that are sensitive to rare effects like the Berk-Jones statistics \citep{moscovich2016exact} or the family of phi-divergence statistics introduced in \cite{jager2007goodness}.
+We focus on higher criticism mainly due to its simplicity and the inherent thresholding mechanism that identifies intervals suspected of excessive hazard as we discuss later on.